plugwise/home-assistant.io/source/_integrations/plugwise.markdown

 {% configuration_basic %}
 Host:
-  description: "The hostname or IP address of your Gateway.
+  description: "The hostname or IP address of your gateway.
 For example: `192.168.1.25`.
 You can find it in your router or in the Plugwise app using the **Settings** icon (&#9776;) -> **System** -> **Network**.
 In the Plugwise App, to locate a specific device, select **Gateways** on the main screen, choose your desired gateway, and then follow the previous instructions.
-Normally, the Gateway(s) are automatically discovered, and you don't have to provide the hostname or IP address."
+Normally, the gateway(s) are automatically discovered, and you don't have to provide the hostname or IP address."
 Username:
-  description: "Username to log in to the Gateway.
-This should be `smile` for most devices, or `stretch` for a Stretch."
+  description: "Username to log in to the gateway.
+This should be 'smile' for most devices, or 'stretch' for a Stretch."
 Password:
   description: "Each gateway requires its unique 8-character ID, found on a sticker at the bottom, as its password."
 {% endconfiguration_basic %}